renewitt/gitrecipes/README.md

 ## FAQ:
 *Why yaml?*
 YAML is both easy to machine parse, and also pretty human readable.
-YAML files can be easily parsed and displayed in many other formats, while also leaving you the option of being able to easily read the raw file and check the necessary ingredients while you're at the shops.
+YAML files can be easily parsed and displayed in many other formats, while also leaving you the option of being able to easily read the raw file and check the necessary ingredients while you're at the shop.
 <br/><br/>

 ## Dependencies
 To create PDFs, you will need to install `PDFKit` in your virtual environment. `PDFKit` is already defined as a dependency for gitrecipes, but in order for it to run correctly, you will also need to install `wkhtmltopdf`.
-You can find instructions on how to get `wkhtmltopdf` running on your distro [here](https://github.com/JazzCore/python-pdfkit/wiki/Installing-wkhtmltopdf).
+You can find instructions on how to get `wkhtmltopdf` running on your distribution [here](https://github.com/JazzCore/python-pdfkit/wiki/Installing-wkhtmltopdf).